-There is a great range of things to do on Norfolk appealling to all manner of interests.
+There are a great range of things to see and do on Norfolk appealling to all manner of interests.
 You can partake in anything from the less strenuous activities such as lawn bowls and snooker or darts to activities that require more exertion and a spirit of adventure such as as scuba diving, snorkelling or fishing.

 Superbly situated on the ocean-side Point Hunter Reserve and alongside the sweeping gardens of Government House, the nine hole course has an 18 hole par of 72.
 The Georgian home of the Stipendiary Magistrate has been graciously restored to form the clubhouse from whose grand verandah you can watch the action whilst enjoying a drink or snack.
 In August, the $30,000 Norfolk Island Pro-Am Classic attracts a talented field.
 The mild climate makes conditions good all year round.
 Green fees are extremely moderate, clubs and buggies are hirable and there's a resident pro..

 About half a kilometre up Grassy Road, the one leading from the western end of Burnt Pine up towards Mt.
 Pitt, is a well laid out and maintained mini golf course.
 While you're there, check out the amazing array of toys at the adjoining shop.

 Home to several Pan Pacific Games medal winners, Norfolk is very active in all aspects of athletics.
 It now has an 8-lane track and has successfully staged the Pan-Pacific Veteran's Games.
 Triathlons, Summit (Mt.
 Pitt) to Surf and a host of other activities take place year round and visitors are encouraged to take part.
 Contact President Ian Anderson at World Traders or the Visitors Bureau.

 Two new glass-backed courts are for hire at the Leagues Club in Ferny Lane.
 Open daily.
 Rackets, shoes, etc. for hire.
 All Leagues Club facilities available to the visitor.